-||The usual dose is 0.23mg per pound of pet’s body weight divided into 2 portions to be given 12 hours apart.
+|Dogs over 6 months||0.23 mg / pound of body weight then divided into 2 portions to be given 12 hours apart.
 The portion to be given should be to the nearest ½ tablet increment|

+What happens if I miss giving a dose?
 Give the missed dose as soon as you remember.
 However, if it almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.

+What happens if I overdose my dog?
 Seek emergency veterinary medical treatment.
 Symptoms of Vetmedin overdose that may occur include; loss of appetite, drowsiness, diarrhea, labored breathing, weakness, incoordination, fainting, accumulation of fluid in the lungs or abdomen, and cough.

+What should I avoid while giving Vetmedin?
 Vetmedin is not for use in humans.
-Do not give this medication to animals allergic to it.
+Do not give this medication if your dog is allergic to it.
 Do not give to animals with hypertrophic cardiomyopathy, aortic stenosis, or any other condition where an increase in cardiac output is not recommended.
 Do not give this medication to dogs less than 6 months of age.
 Do not give this medication to pregnant or lactating animals.

-Tell your veterinarian if your pet is also being given verapamil (Isoptin, Calan, Verelan), propranolol (Inderal), theophylline (Theo-Dur), and pentoxiphylline (Trental).
+What other medications will affect Vetmedin?
+Tell your veterinarian if your dog is also being given verapamil (Isoptin, Calan, Verelan), propranolol (Inderal), theophylline (Theo-Dur), and pentoxiphylline (Trental).
 Talk to your veterinarian or pharmacist before giving any prescription or over the counter medicines, including vitamins and minerals.

-Tell your veterinarian if your pet has any congenital heart defects, diabetes, or other serious metabolic disease.
-Tell your veterinarian if your pet is pregnant or lactating.
+What should I discuss with my veterinarian before giving Vetmedin to my dog?
+Tell your veterinarian if your dog has any congenital heart defects, diabetes, or other serious metabolic disease.
+Tell your veterinarian if your dog is pregnant or lactating.

 If serious side effects or allergic reactions occur, stop giving Vetmedin and seek emergency veterinary medical attention.